Date: 2024-09-01

 - After a little bit more digging,

-didn’t exist either - The
+eth1didn’t exist either - The

-was initialized and up, yet later research found that it didn’t have a valid IP config setup
+netplan statuscommand revealed that the primary interfaceeth0was initialized and up, yet later research found that it didn’t have a valid IP config setup

 - After a little bit more digging,